-Here, our SheBuysTravel writers share our favorite easy meals to cook on vacation, even if you only have the limited tools supplied in a standard hotel room, like a fridge, coffee pot and microwave.
-Give us a fully-stocked vacation rental with a gourmet kitchen and watch what we’ll create!
+Below, we share some of our favorite easy meals to cook on vacation, even if you only have access to a fridge, coffee pot and microwave.
+They’re even easier to cook in a luxurious vacation rental with a fully-stocked gourmet kitchen.

 Read on for our favorite recipes, prep tips and shopping lists.

 Chef Art Smith’s Brown Rice Salad

-For this, you’ll want to shop the local farmer’s market to pick up fresh cucumbers, celery, peppers and tomatoes.
+For this, you’ll want to shop the local market to pick up fresh cucumbers, celery, peppers and tomatoes.
 And bring along your favorite sharp knife so you can chop through those veggies as easily as Chef Art does.